Insurance market development – India

 The Indian market has a long-lasting experience with insurance schemes.
 The first public „Comprehensive Crop Insurance Scheme (CCIS)“ was introduced in 1985 and in subsequent years large area-yield based crop insurance schemes for smallholders followed.
 In 2003, a private insurer piloted a weather index-based crop insurance with international technical assistance and in 2007, the Government of India integrated it into the public subsidized agricultural insurance scheme.
 Today, the Government of India supported crop insurance schemes cover more than 40 million farmers.

 The German technical contribution to the InsuResilience Global Partnership seeks to advance the Indian market by introducing innovative climate risk insurance solutions to make them more accessible and affordable for poor and vulnerable people, who are often engaged in informal sector activities.
-Thereby, innovation can have different manifestations, e.g. extending the class of beneficiaries beyond farmers, introducing new product concepts or technologies.
+Thereby, innovation can have different manifestations, e.g. extending the class of beneficiaries beyond farmers, introducing new insurance coverages or technologies.

 The second work stream has the objective to develop a concept for a satellite-based flood index insurance.
-Current activities have a distinct research & development character, i.e. GIZ is evaluating the technical opportunities and limitations of the use of Sentinel-1 and Sentinel-2 satellites, which provide data free of charge.
+Current activities have a distinct research and development character, i.e. GIZ is evaluating the technical opportunities and limitations of the use of Sentinel-1 and Sentinel-2 satellites, which provide data free of charge.
 Initial work on mapping floods based on satellite data was conducted by the German Aerospace Center (DLR) and US start-up Cloud to Street.
 The collaboration with DLR will last until September 2019 and has the objective to build automated flood detection processors based on Sentinel-1 and Sentinel-2 satellites.
 Such flood-monitoring methods shall deliver the parameters needed for a flood index insurance solution.
 However, it will most likely be necessary to also exploit additional satellite sources and apply numerical flood modelling approaches as well as digital elevation models in order to deliver robust parameters.
-Considering the growing quantity and quality of satellite data, a satellite-based flood index insurance is a promising approach to protect low-income households in developing and emerging countries from flood hazards.
+The current working hypothesis foresees an insurance coverage for a loss of income.
+A satellite-based flood index insurance is a promising approach to protect low-income households in developing and emerging countries from flood hazards.